chrisburnell/chrisburnell.com/src/posts/articles/2023-12-13-old-design-system-new-colors.md

     </ul>
 </figure>

-For many years, my colours were defined in Hexidecimal format, or **Hex** as it’s commonly-known as, which maps to the <abbr class=" [ strong ] " title="Red, Green, Blue">RGB</abbr> colour model.
+For many years, my colours were defined in Hexidecimal format, or **Hex** as it’s commonly known as, which maps to the <abbr class=" [ strong ] " title="Red, Green, Blue">RGB</abbr> colour model.
 This was essentially the de facto way of defining colours back in 2008.

 But when it comes to *reading* and *understanding* **Hex/RGB** colours, it’s a bit more tricky.